-Financial expenses, net for the year ended December 31, 2018 aggregated \$1.1 million compared to immaterial financial income, net for the same period in 2017.
-The increase in financial expense, net was mainly due to a loss from long-term investment revaluation and from recognition of interest expenses related to implementation of revenue recognition accounting standard IFRS 15, while in the same period in 2017, financial income was mainly due to fair value revaluation of warrants which were offset by financial expenses from exchange rate differences.
+Financial expenses, net for the year ended December 31, 2018 aggregated \$1.1 million compared to \$1.6 financial income, net for the same period in 2017.
+The increase in financial expense, net was mainly due to a loss from long-term investment revaluation, recognition of interest expenses related to implementation of revenue recognition accounting standard ASC 606, while in the same period in 2017, financial income was mainly due to fair value revaluation of warrants (that we didn't record in 2018) which were offset by financial expenses from exchange rate differences.